PUBLIC SERVICE ARTICLE

 Joseph W. Ferrara, EdD

 We, each of us, shall not live responsibly and ethically in these mentally confusing, emotionally disturbing and socially and politically quarreling times by remaining subjugated and quiet.
-Life threatening global events of corona-19 in which questions regarding the lethal and exclusionary proprietary ethics of our self-absorbed 45th president, “The” Donald John Trump, and his exclusionary administration of January 20, 2017 through January 20, 2021 need and require full disclosure and discussion.
-We need the virility of plural intellectual, social and political confrontation which can be expressed in genuine respect and consideration of our fallen who walk and talk with us no more.
+Life threatening global events of corona-19 in which questions regarding the lethal and exclusionary proprietary ethics of our self-absorbed 45th president, “The” delusional, bigoted Donald John Trump, and his exclusionary administration of January 20, 2017 through January 20, 2021 need and require full disclosure and discussion.
+We need the virility of plural intellectual, social and political confrontation which can be expressed in genuine respect, remembrance and high regard for our fallen who walk and talk with us no more.
 Thus, we are required to be kind, strong and brave with opposing empathic ideals while respecting individual differences, no matter how lamentable, i.e.

 “If ye break faith with us who die, we shall